 If you’re looking for a charming and picturesque European town to visit, Cesky Krumlov is definitely worth considering.
 This small town is located in the Czech Republic, near Vltava River and at the foot of the Šumava Mountain.

 Cesky Krumlov is a small town in the Czech Republic with a big personality.
 With a medieval castle looming over the river, Cesky Krumlov is like something out of a fairytale.
-But Cesky Krumlov is more than just a magical town.
-There are plenty of places to see in this charming town.
+But this place is more than just a magical town.
+With its charming medieval castle, church of St. Vitus and baroque theater, there’s plenty of tourist attractions to check in this quaint little town, for example enjoy medieval dinner in tavern.

 Here is the full list of things to do in Cesky Krumlov; check out this first timers guide and make sure you’ve visited main tourist attractions in this town.